whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 Study oppressed people for lessons in resilience.

+When you feel alone, just finding one other person to speak your deepest feelings with might seem impossible.
+If you have 10, 100 might seem impossible.
+If you have 100, 10,000 might seem impossible.

 And that's good, because you already know everything needed to help create a healthy culture.
 But depending on your life path, some of it may have been forgotten.